Ah-Leu-Cha

 "Ah-Leu-Cha" is a bebop composition written in 1948 by American jazz saxophonist Charlie Parker.
 It is a contrafact of "Honeysuckle Rose" in the "A" section and "I Got Rhythm" in the "B" section.
 "Ah-Leu-Cha" was originally recorded by Charlie Parker All-Stars on September 18, 1948, in New York City for Savoy Records.

-The composition has been performed and recorded by numerous artists, including notable recordings by Dizzy Gillespie, Miles Davis, Archie Shepp, Art Farmer and Django Bates (English pianist on "Beloved Bird - 2010).
+The composition has been performed and recorded by numerous artists, including notable recordings by Dizzy Gillespie, Miles Davis, Archie Shepp, and Art Farmer.